sirjumper/formula1strategy/README.md

 During the race, predict the next lap time based on past laptimes.
 Potentially use linear or polynomial regression
 Input: predicted lap pace, actual lap pace
 Output: Next lap pace, predicted lap pace for the next n laps
+2a: Is the driver following or being held up by another car and account for that.
+Free air vs behind traffic and % of traffic time

 Feature #3:
 Determine if the driver should pit.
 Inputs are predicted next lap pace